ibm-maximo-dev/maximo-swift-restclient/README.md

 ```

 #### Creating a new Work Order
-* Create a valid JSON object with the essential information like SITEID, ORGID, STATUS, etc.
+* Create a valid JSON object with the essential work order information such as: SITEID, ORGID, STATUS, etc.

 For non-lean format, add the prefix before the attribute: